 There are two types of blockchain nodes in the Unova network.

-Organizations can choose to operate both a miner node as a company node.
-Operators of miner nodes are rewarded for creating blocks, validating and sheltering the data.
-In most use cases hosting a company node is sufficient as this allows the organization to make use of our platforms and distribute the data to the supply chain business partners allowing for a more secure and robust food system.
+Organizations can choose to operate both a Type-1 (validator) node and a Type-2 (enterprise) node.
+Operators of Type-1 (validator) nodes are rewarded for creating blocks.
+In most use cases, hosting a Type-2 (enterprise) node is sufficient as this allows the organization to make use of our platforms and distribute their data.

 In this multi-node type system, each node has it’s function.
-The miner nodes validate transactions and add them to the blocks.
+The Type-1 (validator) nodes validate transactions and add them to the blocks.
 There are multiple smart contracts deployed responsible for creating transactions with:

 - assets/events + data.

-But also to create financial transactions between wallets.
-These nodes essentially manage the blockchain and everything related to the most core blockchain concepts.
+And to create financial transactions between wallets.
+These nodes manage the blockchain and everything related to the most core blockchain concepts.